Skiddle/web-api/README.md

 ### Authentication

 > All requests require a valid API key.
-For a free api key please [apply here](http://www.skiddle.com/api/join.php).
+For a free api key please [apply here](https://www.skiddle.com/api/join.php).

 To access the API you must specify your API KEY on all requests.
 This should be in the format 'api_key=abcdefghijklmnop'

 We monitor all requests and reserve the right to rate-limit or block any excessive requests.
 Limits are continually changed - please contact us if you are expecting to hit our API frequently.

+### HTTPS

+All requests must be made over HTTPS (TLS 1.1+)

 ---

 ## Events

-Events search endpoint: **http://www.skiddle.com/api/v1/events/search/** (method: GET) Gets multiple events based upon search parameters (see below).
+Events search endpoint: **https://www.skiddle.com/api/v1/events/search/** (method: GET) Gets multiple events based upon search parameters (see below).

-> An example of a valid URL (returning gigs near Manchester City Centre) would be: http://www.skiddle.com/api/v1/events/search/?api_key=abcdefghijklmnop&latitude=53.4839&longitude=-2.2446&radius=5&eventcode=LIVE&order=distance&description=1
+> An example of a valid URL (returning gigs near Manchester City Centre) would be: https://www.skiddle.com/api/v1/events/search/?api_key=abcdefghijklmnop&latitude=53.4839&longitude=-2.2446&radius=5&eventcode=LIVE&order=distance&description=1

-Event details endpoint: **http://www.skiddle.com/api/v1/events/12345/** (method: GET) Gets information for a single event.
+Event details endpoint: **https://www.skiddle.com/api/v1/events/12345/** (method: GET) Gets information for a single event.

 ### Event search parameters